-I am currently a Humboldt postdoctoral fellow working in the BIREP group at the Universität Bielefeld.
+I am currently a postdoc working in the BIREP group at the Universität Bielefeld.

 Below it is possible to find some information about me and my research.
 Some further information can also be found in my